Helsinki–Tallinn Tunnel: Cost and benefits

 The cost of the tunnel connection has been tentatively estimated to be €9–13 billion.
 This includes €3 billion for the tunnel excavation, €2–3 billion for infrastructure and security systems, over €1 billion for rolling stock and other equipment, and a €1–3 billion risk margin for unexpected situations.
 The project is estimated to be financially feasible if the European Union covers at least 40% of the cost, the rest being shared by Finland and Estonia, and the two capital cities (for comparison, the Rail Baltica project has received 85% of its funding from the EU).

 The Øresund Bridge integrates the cities of Copenhagen and Malmö into a single economic area.
 The Helsinki–Tallinn tunnel is expected to have a similar effect.

 The economic benefits would be significant, both in terms of increased connections and economic integration between the two cities (the Øresund Region has been offered as an example), but also in a wider context of convenient passenger train connections between Southern Finland and the Baltic states, and a fixed link for freight from across Finland on to the Rail Baltica, thus providing a rail freight connection with the rest of Europe.
 An estimated 12.5 million annual passengers would use the tunnel.

 Geopolitically, the tunnel would connect two close but separated parts of the European Union in an environmentally friendly way, removing the need to use sea or air transport, or to travel through Russia.
 The Helsinki–Tallinn connection is part of the EU's TEN-T network's North Sea–Baltic corridor.
 The ports of Helsinki and Tallinn have previously received EU funding to improve transport conditions between the two cities.

 The investment for the tunnel was estimated to pay itself back in about 17 years.
 Suggested passenger prices were 50 euros one-way and 2500 euros for an unlimited annual ticket.

 Technical details

+A map of the assessed tunnel routes between Tallinn and Helsinki.

 Railways in Finland and Estonia use the Russian track gauge.
 The Helsinki–Tallinn tunnel would according to current planning instead use standard gauge tracks to connect directly to Rail Baltica which is being built to the same gauge.
 Trains traveling through the tunnel from Tallinn to Helsinki could therefore not continue onwards to other Finnish destinations and vice versa (apart from the Rail Baltica track) without new tracks being built or the use of a variable gauge system.
 Tentative plans have been made to build separate freight stations in Southern Finland (Riihimäki and Tampere have been suggested) to load trains outside Helsinki for transportation through the tunnel.
 Tampere and Helsinki Airport could also host passenger terminals for trains heading to Tallinn and onwards to Central Europe.